Yiu-dororong/case-study-practice-1/README.md

 Now, let's move on to the dailyActivity sheet.
 I would like to address that, by definition, TotalDistance = TrackerDistance + LoggedActivitiesDistance = VeryActiveDistance + ModeratelyActiveDistance + LightActiveDistance + SedentaryActiveDistance
-VeryActiveMinutes + FairlyActiveMinutes + LightlyActiveMinutes + SedentaryMinutes should be 1440 (minutes) which equals to a whole day, but the following code clearly shows that some entries do not, so I shall keep this in mind.
+VeryActiveMinutes + FairlyActiveMinutes + LightlyActiveMinutes + SedentaryMinutes should be 1440 (minutes) which equals to a whole day, but the following code clearly shows that some entries do not, so I shall keep this in mind that this may not be a good indicator.

 ```
 dailyActivity %>%